 Apply for a visa

-You are responsibile for ensuring you obtain and maintain a valid passport and student visa to enter Australia for study purposes.
+You are responsible for ensuring you obtain and maintain a valid passport and student visa to enter Australia for study purposes.

-If we make you a full-time study offer and you accept it, you will be issued with a Confirmation of Enrolment (CoE) form which you can then use to apply for a student visa through the Department of Immigration and Border Protection (DIBP) website.
+If we make you a full-time study offer and you accept it, you will be issued with a Confirmation of Enrolment (CoE) form which you can then use to apply for a student visa through the Department of Home Affairs website.

 Changes to the student visa framework

 On 1 July 2016, Australia will make a number of changes to its student visa processes.
 These changes include the introduction of a Simplified Student Visa Framework (SSVF).
 The SSVF is designed to make the process of applying for a student visa simpler to navigate for genuine students, deliver a more targeted approach to immigration integrity and reduce red tape.
-Read more on this on the DIBP website.
+See the Department of Home Affairs website for more information.

 Under the SSVF: